Things To Do In Athens, Greece

 At the base of the Acropolis sits the Ancient Agora.
 Agora means “gathering place.”

-The Agora was once the ancient heart of Athens and the center of public life for ancient Athenians; political, social, and commercial.
+The Agora was once the ancient heart of Athens and the center of public life for ancient Athenians: political, social, and commercial.

 Greeks invented Democracy here, and Socrates preached here!